 There is no TV but excellent Wifi internet, books, DVDs and many activities in the village are available.

 Helpers are encouraged to consider and respect this farm as their home during their stay.
 It is a very relaxed farm and we, the hosts, hope that helpers are prepared to take part in many social activities as well as working.
 We have recently built new stables for the horses and ponies and plan to establish an orchard and develop the gardens.
 We have very high standards of safety and care.
+We will expect our volunteers to also be safety conscious and carry out tasks to a very high standard.
+Obviously we will show you what to do and support you while you are learning.
+We appreciate that everyone has to adapt to new ways and learn on the job.

 Our neighbours also have horses and everyday we work cooperatively sharing resources and machinery and caring for each others' animals.
 There are potentially a number of horses available for volunteers to ride in their free time (if sufficiently experienced, with their own horse riding insurance and of a suitable weight and height).
 This is not available for people who have had little riding experience.